Kuldeep200/election-analysis/README.md

      Winning County Percentage: 82.8%

-    4) provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+    4)provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

     Charles Casper Stockham: 23.0% (85,213)